 The pattern is identical across every function.
 Companies buy.
 People ignore.
 Leadership wonders why the ROI dashboard is empty.

 The diagnosis is uncomfortable.
 Cultural resistance kills more AI projects than technical failure ever has.
+BCG's 2024 analysis of AI adoption barriers put roughly 70% of implementation challenges in the people-and-process bucket, with only 10% attributable to the AI algorithms themselves[9].
 Gartner puts the overall failure rate near 85%[1].
-MIT Sloan and BCG found roughly 83% of generative AI pilots never reach full production[8].
+MIT's NANDA initiative found that 95% of generative AI pilots never deliver measurable P&L impact — after $30–40B of enterprise spend[10].
 McKinsey's transformation work keeps naming the same dominant obstacle — not model accuracy, not infrastructure, not budget.
 Organizational culture[6].
 The model is not what fails.
 The rollout is.

 The adoption gap follows a predictable arc.
 Naming the phase you are in is the first move that changes the outcome.